prasadtalasila/TransportScheduler/README.md

 # TS

+TransportScheduler application.
-TransportScheduler using GenStateMachine for station FSM and GenServer for IPC.
+GenStateMachine for station FSM and GenServer for IPC.
 Edeliver using Exrm for building releases and deployment.

 ## Installation